kathryn

 Bowen

 Kathryn Campo Bowen is a Salvadoran American writer born and raised in Miami, Florida.
 Her short stories are featured in The Florida Review, Sonora Review, Salt Hill, and the forthcoming Florida Anthology.
-Winner of the Sonora Review Fiction Contest, finalist for the Story Foundation Prize, and finalist for the Sewanee Review Fiction Contest, she holds graduate degrees from UC Berkeley and UC Irvine, where she was a Schaeffer Fellow.
+Winner of the Sonora Review Fiction Contest and finalist for the Perkoff Prize, the Story Foundation Prize, and the Sewanee Review Fiction Contest, she holds graduate degrees from UC Berkeley and UC Irvine, where she was a Schaeffer Fellow.

 Living in Los Angeles, she is at work on a novel.